 - Visit Strathcona Provincial Park.
 Hike the Forbidden Plateau in the summer.
 Ski Mount Washington in the winter.

 - Kayak the Broken Group of Islands in the Pacific Rim National Park Reserve.
-Reservations are now required but campsites are guaranteed.

 - Visit the town of Tofino and Ucluelet.
 Try surfing on Long Beach.
 Go whale watching – in fact the spring migration is on.
 Kayak Clayoquot Sound.
 Take a boat ride to Hot Springs Cove and immerse yourself in natural pools.
 The boardwalk to get to the hotsprings is itself an interesting attraction.
 Boaters from all over the world have carved their names in individual boards so you can see the history of who has visited.
 Fish.
 Dine well.
 Sleep on the beach.